-Interaction terms are best handled using the I() function (note the capitalization).
-I start with a "base" model and update it to add the interaction.
+Interaction terms are often best handled using the I() function (note the capitalization).
+You can also incorporate interactions by multiplying the two variables involved directly within the model formula.
+In the example below, I start with a "base" model and then update it to add the interaction term.